On constraining projections of future climate using observations and simulations from multiple climate models: Conclusion

 The framework proposed in this study allows robust estimation and projection using emergent constraints, but there are still open problems to be addressed both in general multi-model experiments and emergent relationships.
-Emergent constraints have generally been found to be a local phenomenon and are analyzed one grid box at a time.
-However, ignoring spatial dependence may lead to overly smooth estimates, due to differences in feature placement between models.
-In order to obtain physically realistic inferences, spatial statistical methods are required that can represent spatial dependence while accounting for differences between models.
-The CMIP5 multi-model ensemble included four future climate change scenarios, but we have analyzed only one.
-Like the climate models, the scenarios are difficult to interpret altogether as an ensemble.
-Innovative methods are required to extract meaningful probabilistic projections that span the likely range of future climate change.
 The methodology proposed here allows projection of time mean climate accounting for uncertainty due to natural variability.
 If time-series realizations of natural variability are required within the future study period, e.g., for adaptation studies, then our methodology could be extended using the time-series approach proposed by \citet{Tebaldi2009}, or by transforming observations as proposed by \citet{Poppick2016}.
+Where emergent constraints have been studied at a local level, rather than an aggregate or process level, they have been analyzed one grid box at a time.
+Ignoring spatial dependence between grid boxes may lead to overly smooth estimates, due to differences in feature placement between models.
+In order to obtain physically realistic inferences, spatial statistical methods are required that can represent spatial dependence while accounting for differences between models.

+The CMIP5 multi-model ensemble included four future emissions scenarios, but we have analyzed only one.
+Like climate models, emissions scenarios are difficult to interpret together as an ensemble.
+Innovative methods are required to extract meaningful probabilistic projections that span the likely range of future emissions.
+Another source of uncertainty not usually addressed in multi-model experiments is uncertainty about the internal parameters of the climate models.
+The computational cost of running large perturbed-parameter ensembles is prohibitive.
+However, each model undergoes a tuning process during which the internal parameters are tested and fixed \citep{Hourdinetal2017}.
+Statistical emulators for key quantities, trained during this tuning process, might provide a way of integrating parameter uncertainty into multi-model experiments to provide a more holistic assessment of our uncertainty.